fargolo/AnalyticComb.jl/README.md

 # Introduction
 This package implements solutions for combinatorial problems using analytic combinatorics.
-Check the text book by Flafojelt & Sedgewick ( https://algo.inria.fr/flajolet/Publications/book.pdf ) and Coursera's full course by Robert Sedgewick ( https://www.coursera.org/learn/analytic-combinatorics ).
+Check the text book by Flajojelt & Sedgewick ( https://algo.inria.fr/flajolet/Publications/book.pdf ) and Coursera's full course by Robert Sedgewick ( https://www.coursera.org/learn/analytic-combinatorics ).

 In, 1751, Euler was studying the number of ways in which a given convex polygon could be decomposed into triangles by diagonal lines.
 (Flajolet & Sedgewick, p.20)

-He realized Regarding the progression of the numbers (1, 2, 5, 14, 42, 132,...) was directly related to the coefficients of the series expansion of the polynomial fraction (1−2a−√(1−4a)) / (2aa):
+He realized that the progression of numbers in the solution (1, 2, 5, 14, 42, 132,...) was directly related to the coefficients of the series expansion of the polynomial fraction (1−2a−√(1−4a)) / (2aa), that is:
-1+2a +5a^2 + 14a^3 + 42a^4 + 132a^5 +...
+1+2a +5a^2 + 14a^3 + 42a^4 + 132a^5 + ...

 Given any constructable combinatorial structure, one can use a set of operators to find a generating function and then analyze the problem analytically.